On the Rate of Convergence to the Marchenko--Pastur Distribution

-\footnote{ Partially supported by RFBR, grant N 11-01-00310-a and grant N 11-01-12104-ofi-m-2011.
+\footnote{ Partially supported by RFBR, grant N~14-01-00500.
 Partially supported by the Program of UD of RAS N 12-P-1-1013 Partially supported by CRC 701 ``Spectral Structures and Topological Methods in Mathematics'', Bielefeld. } \footnote{ -6mm Key words and phrases: spectral distribution function, Wigner's theorem, Marchenko--Pastur distribution. }